Academic Support Program

 — Jessica Simon, Director of the Academic Support Program, Associate Director of Legal Writing, and Senior Lecturer

-The Academic Support Program is designed to help 1L students in the Fall and the Spring semesters and then beyond the 1L year.
 In the Fall, Professor Simon presents five lectures and workshops discussing various studying techniques.
 In the Spring semester, students meet with the Director to review individual studying techniques and schedules, prior exams, and practice exams.

 You are welcome to browse this helpful hints section of this site to view content on stress management, time management, and note- and exam-taking skills.
 You will also find a list of resources for understanding your course materials, understanding law school, exams, or legal analysis, taking practice questions for exams, memorizing material, and studying for the bar.
-Penn Law does not endorse any of the resources listed.
+The Law School does not endorse any of the resources listed.
 You should review each resource to see if it fulfills your individualized needs.
 You will also find links to the Academic Success Lecture and Workshop Series.